Home Work in Australia Wages in Australia

 During a recruitment proposal, your employer may have to indicate that you will receive a wage + superannuation + bonus (if applicable).

-You will get back the amount paid into your superannuation account when you retire or when you leave the country if you have a temporary visa.
-If you leave Australia, you will be taxed 65% of the amount you withdraw from your Australian superannuation account.
-So don’t be surprised!
+You will get back the amount paid into your Superannuation account when you retire, or when you leave the country if you have a temporary visa.
+Be warned – if you leave Australia, you will be taxed 65% of the amount you withdraw from your Australian superannuation account.

 wages australia super

-You can also claim deductions when filing your tax return.
-For example, if you had to take a training course, buy equipment for your job, etc., this could be deducted from your taxes.
+You can also claim deductions when filing your return.
+For example, if you had to undergo training (RSA, White Card), if you had to buy equipment for your work, etc., this could be deducted from your taxes.

 Examples of wages in Australia